 And my final piece of advice for you if you have struggled to make sense of digital marketing or creating a strategy for your insurance agency is to get help.
 Sometimes you just need a new set of eyes to look at what you are doing and to make sense of it.

 (Note: Not sure how to put this information together or want to speed up the process?
-Request a free strategy session with us to build a strategy together.
+Request a free strategy session with us to build a strategy together or attend an upcoming workshop.
 We have lots of free resources on our website but sometimes it helps to have a real live person provide a helping hand!)